ArchipelagoMW/Archipelago/worlds/sm64ex/docs/setup_en.md

 `start sm64.us.f3dex2e.exe --sm64ap_file %1`

 This extra line deletes any previous save data before opening the game.
 Don't worry about lost stars or checks - the AP server (or in the case of offline, the `.save` file) keeps track of your star count, unlocked keys/caps/cannons, and which locations have already been checked, so you won't have to redo them.
-At worst you'll have to rewatch the door unlocking animations, and catch rabbit Mips twice for his first star again if you haven't yet collected the second one.
+At worst you'll have to rewatch the door unlocking animations, and catch the rabbit Mips twice for his first star again if you haven't yet collected the second one.

 ## Installation Troubleshooting